Available Control Center Information

 To create a new data policy, select Add New Policy.

-Data Policy Detail
+Data Policy Detail - Create Policy

-The tabs of the Data Policy Detail guide you through the policy creation process from the selection of validators to the configuration of actions the validation outcomes can trigger.
+The tabs on Data Policy Detail | Create Policy view guide you through the policy creation process from the selection of validators to the configuration of actions the validation outcomes can trigger.

-All Data Hub detail pages include extensive context-sensitive help.
 To open additional information for a particular item, click the ? icon.

 For detailed configuration information and examples, see Data Hub Data Policies

-Required fields are marked with an *.
-To save the policy, all required fields must be completed.
 You can save your policy at any time or switch to the Summary tab to review the policy before you save.

 The Summary page of the Data Policy Detail allows you to review, edit, save, or delete your data policy.
 The summary information includes links to all schemas and scripts that are associated with the selected policy.

+To save the data policy and return to the Data Policies overview, select Save Policy.
 To close the Summary and return to the Data Policies overview, select Cancel.

 Behavior Policies Overview